aidanok/perma-pin-http/README.md

 app.use('/api', apiRoutes);

-// Mount whatever else you want to serve, like other ipfs tools or static site etc.

 app.listen()

 ```

+You probably want to deploy it behind SSL, to Lamda, or something similar.